- What is Testosterone?

 What happens if I stop TRT?
 What happens if I need to come off TRT?

-If testosterone replacement therapy relieves your symptoms of low testosterone, then often ceasing will cause your symptoms to recur.
+If testosterone replacement therapy relieves your symptoms of low testosterone, then often ceasing will cause symptoms to recur.
 It is for this reason that TRT is usually a lifelong commitment.
 This may sound daunting, but once you feel the symptomatic relief and benefits of testosterone therapy, stopping treatment often becomes less of a concern.

 Should you need to stop TRT there are ways to assist the body in producing its own levels of testosterone faster than just stopping TRT alone.
 In some studies the median time for recovery of sperm is around 3.5 months.
 Testosterone production can return in some individuals in as little as 3-6 weeks.
 Factors affecting how quickly your testosterone will return depends on the original strength or signal from the pituitary gland (Leutinising Hormone and Follicle Stimulating Hormone), and how sensitive or efficient your Leydig cells (testosterone producing factories) located in your balls(testes) are.